 Your First Steps With a Self Directed IRA and a REIT

-If you already have a REIT that you would like to invest retirement funds in, your next step would be to speak to a Self Directed IRA specialist.
-The specialist will have the knowledge base to understand the structure of your REIT and recommend the best Self Directed IRA account for the specific situation.
-This is a free call, but also an important one, as choosing the right Self Directed IRA can save you thousands of dollars in the long run.
+If you already have a REIT that you would like to invest retirement funds in, your next step would be to speak to a Self-Directed IRA Specialist.
+The specialist will have the knowledge base to understand the structure of your REIT and recommend the best Self-Directed IRA for the specific situation.
+This is a free call, but also an important one, as choosing the right Self-Directed IRA for a REIT can save you thousands of dollars in the long run.
 You can schedule a complimentary call here.